v-alexmandel/azure-gaming-docs/azure-gaming-pr/kits/remote-to-vm-with-parsec.md

 ## Next steps

 - Explore the tools on the Game Dev VM by opening the Start menu.
-- Learn about the Game development on Azure by reading [Azure for Gaming](https://docs.microsoft.com/gaming/azure/) and trying out tutorials.
+- Learn about the Game development on Azure by reading [Azure for Gaming](/gaming/azure/) and trying out tutorials.
-- Read the article About Game Development Virtual Machine.
+- Read the article about the [Game Development Virtual Machine](./overview.md).